reclusivebox/nnloader/README.md

-# SimpleLoader
+# nnLoader

 ## What it does?

+    The name nnLoader stands for 'no nonsense loader'.
 This is a small library to load static files from your package root.
+It aims to be as simple as possible.

 ## Why create a library for this?